National Nut Grower November 2023

-Effective dormant strategies look at winter sanitation, chill and irrigation inspection
+Effective dormant strategies for nut growers: Orchard sanitation, chill and irrigation management

 Mae Culumber, nut crops farm advisor with Cooperative Extension Fresno County.

-National Nut Grower recently talked with Mae Culumber, nut crops farm advisor with Cooperative Extension Fresno County, about what growers can do during this important time that will improve the quality of their almonds, pistachios, pecans and walnuts and efficiencies of their next season’s harvests.
+National Nut Grower spoke with Mae Culumber, nut crops farm advisor with Cooperative Extension Fresno County, about essential tasks — like mummy hygiene, weed control, and pest scouting — that keep almonds, pistachios, pecans and walnuts healthy and ready for their next harvest.

 How important is the dormancy period?

-Mae Culumber (MC): This is an extremely important time to take note of the previous season’s lessons from leaf tissues analyses and grade sheet quality ratings to adjust nutrition, irrigation, pest and disease management for the next growing season.
+Mae Culumber (MC): This is an extremely important time to take note of the previous season’s lessons from leaf tissues analyses and grade sheet quality ratings.
+This can help you adjust nutrition, irrigation, and pest and disease management for the next growing season.

 What advice would you provide growers of the major nuts on dormancy?